 Types of Drugs That Cause Hallucinations

-While the exact way in which hallucinogens and dissociative drugs cause their effects aren’t yet properly understood, researchers have some kind of an idea.
+While the exact way in which hallucinogens and dissociative drugs cause their effects aren’t yet properly understood, researchers have an idea.
 Studies suggest that they work at least partially by temporarily disrupting the communication between neurotransmitter systems throughout the spinal cord and brain.
 These are the systems that regulate sleep, mood, sensory perception, muscle control, hunger, and body temperature.

 The most well-known and common hallucinogenic drugs are: